Mexico

 The purpose of the Immediate Service Counter is to reduce the burden in the evaluation process.
 By enacting a simplified process, the Counter aims to evenly distribute evaluation burden, by focusing efforts on critical modifications (like changing the manufacturer of a product), while making simplified assessments in what is now considered as minor or moderate modifications (such as updating an address).
 This also helps in reducing response time across all evaluation processes.

 At its initial phase, the counter handled minor and moderate modification submissions for allopathic, herbal, homeopathic and vitamin medications without narcotics and/or psychotropic substances.
-But recently, the counter expanded its scope of operation to include the following types of modifications:
+On December 6, 2023, its scope of operation was expanded to include additional types of modifications, particularly for medical devices.

 • Change of the legal and actual manufacturer name.